Recycling saves money. It’s that simple.

 How does recycling save money for consumers?

 Reducing costs during the manufacturing process is one way that recycling matters.
 It would be significantly more expensive to make these products if recycled scrap metal wasn’t available.
-Recycling metals eliminates the need to create new materials, which allows us to conserve raw materials in the event that recycled metals are not available.
+Recycling metals eliminates the need to create new materials from virgin materials, which allows us to conserve raw materials in the event that recycled metals are not available.

 This helps reduce the prices of raw materials.